Breaking the Pain Cycle

 We know that the brain and body are connected.

 We know that physical symptoms can affect emotions and thinking.
-If you have a headache, it is hard to study.
+If you have a headache, it is hard to study or work.
 If your stomach hurts, it may be hard to eat.
 If you feel dizzy, it is difficult to engage in sports.
-But what we don’t often realize is that our thoughts and emotions can physically impact our bodies.
+We don't often realize that our thoughts and emotions can physically impact our bodies.
 This can cause a pain cycle that creates a loop between anxiety and pain.

-The key is learning how to externalize the anxiety and pain (from the neuro feedback loop/“Sticky Neural Loop”) for teens to confront it and gain back a sense of a “say” in their brains and bodies.
-Youth in pain can feel powerless and helpless, leading to an additional loop - that then happens between parents and kids - where the parents also begin to feel that sense of powerlessness.
+The key is learning how to externalize the anxiety and pain (from the neurofeedback loop, aka "Sticky Neural Loop") for teens to confront it and gain back a "say" in their brains and bodies.
+Youth in pain can feel powerless and helpless, leading to an additional loop between parent and child, where the parent also begins to feel that powerlessness.
 In this state of parallel helplessness, the pain and anxiety both grow.

 CHYP’s Parent Programs